 So first, what is an MPA?

 A Multi-Page Application (MPA) is traditionally defined as web application that modifies content using full page loads, where the browser sends requests for completely new web pages to the web server, and the web server responds using Server-Side Rendering (SSR) to generate full web pages and return them to the browser for display.
-Think of your traditional web applications that run on the server and generate new HTML pages each time you click a link.
+Think of a traditional web application that runs on the server and generates entirely new HTML pages when you click a link.
 The MPA is a well-understood design pattern that is more than 25 years old now.

-The traditional notion of an MPA combines two different concerns: it implies a set of behaviours (which affect users) while it also describes a particular implementation (which matters more to developers).
-But in the modern web, behaviour and implementation have become increasingly disconnected.
+This traditional notion of an MPA combines two different concerns: it implies a set of behaviours (which affect users) while it also describes a particular implementation (which matters more to developers).
+But in the modern web, behaviour and implementation have become increasingly separated.